 8.2.
-Pretensioned Joints
+Pretensioned Joints and Slip-Critical Joints

 One of the pretensioning methods in Sections 8.2.1 through 8.2.4 shall be used, except when alternative-design fasteners that meet the requirements of Section 2.8 or alternative washer-type indicating devices that meet the requirements of Section 2.6.2 are used, in which case, installation instructions provided by the manufacturer and approved by the Engineer of Record shall be followed.
-When it is impractical to turn the nut, pretensioning by turning the bolt head is permitted while rotation of the nut is prevented, provided that the washer requirements in Section 6.2 are met.
-A pretension that is equal to or greater than the value in Table 8.1 shall be provided.
-The pre-installation verification procedures specified in Section 7 shall be performed using fastener assemblies that are representative of the condition of those that will be pretensioned in the work.